MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-reverse-journal-posting.md

 The **Quantity Received** and **Qty.
 Rcd.
 Not Invoiced** fields on the related purchase order are set to zero.

-## <a name="to-undo-and-then-redo-a-quantity-posting-on-a-posted-return-shipment"></a>To undo and then redo a quantity posting on a posted return shipment
+## To undo and then redo a quantity posting on a posted return shipment

 The following steps describe how to: